layoaster/dev-notes/Python Coding Standars.md

 ## Introduction
 We use a slightly modified version of the official [Style Guide for Python Code (PEP 8)](http://www.python.org/dev/peps/pep-0008/) and [Google Python Style Guide](http://google-styleguide.googlecode.com/svn/trunk/pyguide.html) as a basis for our coding standards.
 This article describes our modifications and additions and also contains a summary of the coding standards.
 Reading the official style guide is highly recommended before moving on, as this article merely complements it.

+In practice:

-In practice we use [black](https://github.com/psf/black) (a formatting tool) as a style enforcer for much of what it is going to be described in the following sections.
+* We use [black](https://github.com/psf/black) (a formatting tool) as a style enforcer for much of what it is going to be described in the following sections.
+* When coding Django projects there is also some coding sty

 ## Required Reading
 * [PEP8 - Python's Official Style Guide](http://www.python.org/dev/peps/pep-0008/)